-Connecting via a VPN may also be affecting the upload process, so make sure your VPN is turned off.
+Connecting via a VPN may also affect the upload process, so ensure your VPN is turned off.

-If you are sure it’s a network error, then resetting your router (refer to your product guide) might fix this.
+If you are sure, it’s a network error, resetting your router (refer to your product guide) might fix this.

 11] Check issues with the file

 Here, try uploading three types of files separately and see if they upload.
-If the files uploads successfully, then it’s definitely a problem with the file you want to upload.
+If the file upload is successful, it’s a problem with the file you want to upload.
 In which case, try changing the name and format of the file if possible – and making sure there are no characters in the file name (like ? < > / ) helps.

-Also, if the file is huge in size – over 2 GB, then use 7-Zip to split the file, then upload and see if that works.
+Also, if the file is huge – over 2 GB, then use 7-Zip to split the file, then upload and see if that works.